anhr/commonNodeJS/StereoEffect/StereoEffect.md

 * [Raycaster](https://threejs.org/docs/index.html#api/en/core/Raycaster).

-Raycasting is used for mouse picking (working out what objects in the 3d space the mouse is over) amongst other things.
+Raycasting is used for mouse picking (working out what objects in the 3d space the mouse is over).

 Get default cursor
 ```